It should be noted that Daffy started out looking like this◊ and slowly became more and more anthromorphic.

 In the MGM short "Barney's Hungry Cousin", Barney Bear (a talking bear who wears clothes) tries to protect his picnic from a forest bear (a silent bear who is naked).
 Both are bipedal, however.

 In Teenage Mutant Ninja Turtles (2012), Raphael has a pet tortoise called Spike.
 It's not quite as bad as the other examples though, due to Raphael and his brothers originally being regular turtles until they were accidentally mutated, but it's still a tad strange.

 In Alfred J. Kwak, there's several occurrences of regular animals appearing alongside the anthropomorphic ones; noticeably, the circus has trained horses, as well as an anthropomorphic horse who's the resident human trainer.

-An inverted example may be Scrappy.
-While Scooby-Doo normally walks in four paws and doesn't seems to really speak clearly (just makes dog sounds that resemble human words) Scrappy walks in two, speaks perfectly, acts, thinks and interacts like a human.
+Scrappy-Doo may be an inversion.
+While Scooby-Doo normally walks on four paws and doesn't seem to really speak clearly (just makes dog sounds that resemble human words), Scrappy walks on two paws, speaks perfect English, and acts, thinks and interacts like a human.

 In a later series we find out that talking, intelligent animals are a known and accepted part of society, but still seem to be considered animals, legally.
 Scooby actually strikes up a relationship with a normal dog.